 Please note, the LHC loading doesn’t qualify for the Australian Government Rebate on private health insurance.

 Frequently asked questions

-Your statement will be available to view and download in My Medibank from 15 July 2018.
-We will also send your statement to you via email or post as soon as it’s ready.
+Your statement is now available to view and download in My Medibank.
+We will also send your statement to you via email or post.

 You can download a copy of your tax statement at My Medibank.You can also view it via the Medibank App.
 If your preferred method of communication with us is through the post, we’ll also mail a copy to you.
 If it’s email, we’ll also email a copy to you.
 You can set or change your preferred method of communication at My Medibank.